sckintas/snowflake-bq-airflow/README.md

-# Airflow to BigQuery ETL Pipeline
+#Snowflake to BigQuery ETL Pipeline

 ## Table of Contents
 - [Introduction](#introduction)